Salamanca

-Toponymy
+Etymology

 The origin of the toponym Salamanca is not clear.
-Greeks Polybius of Megalopolis and Stephanus called the city Helmantike, Greek name that for them meant "Land of divination".
-On the other hand, Ptolemy appeals to a polis dominated by the Vacceis with the name of Salmatica or Salmantica.
+Greeks Polybius of Megalopolis and Stephanus called the city Helmantike, a Greek name that meant "Land of divination" Ptolemy appeals to a polis dominated by the Vacceis with the name of Salmatica or Salmantica.
 Roman Livy and Plutarch will call it Hermandica and Polyaenus calls it Salmantida or Salmatis.
 Other historians even call it Selium and Sentica.

 On the other hand, some others like Justin and later Rui Méndez or Murillo attributed the creation of the city to Teucer, son of Telamon, king of Salamis, who after being defeated in the Trojan War, came to the Iberian Peninsula and founded a city, which remembering his homeland he would call Salamatica.
-Another theory that can be resorted to is that of the existence of a god of the first inhabitants — nomadic shepherds and Neolithic farmers — called Helman, whose name derived from the toponym Helmantica.
+Another theory is the existence of a god of the first inhabitants — nomadic shepherds and Neolithic farmers — called Helman, whose name derived from the toponym Helmantica.

-The philologist Martín S. Ruipérez contributes a new interpretative line that is summarized in that "the first element of Salamanca, sala- is the designation of the ford of a river", "sal- and hel- cannot be linguistically related one from the other" and regarding the second element -manca "where some believe to see the same element in the toponym Talamanca (de Jarama) which, in turn, would coincide in its first element with Talavera, and in Simancas, all of which is undemonstrable".
+The philologist Martín S. Ruipérez contributes a new interpretation summarized in that "the first element of Salamanca, sala- is the designation of the ford of a river", "sal and hel- cannot be linguistically related one from the other" and regarding the second element -manca "where some believe to see the same element in the toponym Talamanca (de Jarama) which, in turn, would coincide in its first element with Talavera, and in Simancas, all of which is undemonstrable".